 Establishing yourself as a thought leader is one of the most effective marketing tools for independent contractors.
 Blogging via your own website or through a channel such as LinkedIn is a creative outlet that allows you to share your expertise and reach an audience you may not connect with through traditional marketing methods.
 Speaking opportunities are another way to promote your name and voice.
 Reach out to professional organizations, conferences, and local media and offer to share your expertise.

-5. Grow Your Social Network
+5. Invest in Growing Your Social Network

 Social networking has become a marketing force to be reckoned with.
 What better way to speak directly to people with similar interests and leverage word of mouth referrals to win new clients?
 To brand your business online, start with LinkedIn and Twitter accounts.
 Your professional profiles should contain important information clients may need and must be updated with current content.
 To maintain professionalism, don’t spam your social network contacts at every opportunity.
 Work to find a balance between sharing what’s interesting to you and what’s related to your business.

-7. Embrace Video
+7. Incorporate Video

-8. Network Offline
+8. Take Time to Network

 Find independent consulting jobs with top companies through MBO’s marketplace